MennatAllahhxx/Fast-OFBC-Graduation-Project/DC-DC_Conversion/Nonisolated Converters/README.md

 - **Synchronous Buck Converter**: An advanced buck converter that uses synchronous rectification for improved efficiency.
 - **Synchronous Buck Converter using 3-phase Inverter**: Utilizes a 3-phase inverter for the synchronous buck conversion process, offering enhanced performance for specific applications.

-## Contributing

-If you would like to contribute to this project, please follow the guidelines outlined in the main repository's README file.
-Contributions are welcome and appreciated!

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to adjust the content to better fit your project’s specifics and requirements!